 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Aruba, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.